|240 Door Vinyl Stripe Kits

 | <<< Now

-place the blade of a flat screwdriver or a strong
+place the blade of a flat tool under the metal

 strip near the rear of the door.
 Be careful to

-avoid damaging your car (below the screwdriver).
+avoid damaging your car paint below the tool.
 You can

 help avoid damage by placing a piece of cardboard or

-scrap metal under the screwdriver to protect the door.
+other material under the tool to protect the door.

 the window scraper metal trim strip to the bottom of the